(some (context))

 Its simple, concise, and practical.

 One question arises: how do we do arithmetic?
-Simple: (+ 1 2) evaluates to: 3
+Simple: (+ 1 2)

 You can also nest expressions together, and create bigger expressions,